horihiro/Azure-portal-plus-ChromeExtension/README.md

 # Try this

 ### From Chrome Web Store
-This extension is not published yet.
+This extension can be installed from [Chrome Web Store](https://chromewebstore.google.com/detail/azure-portal-plus/jkcphnjnffinkpflgnpcjagggmjmakdg).

 ### From this repository
 If you can try a development version, the following steps are needed.